Jeff Briggs: Career

 Briggs left MicroProse in 1996 to co-found Firaxis Games.
 In a 2004 interview he commented his decision: "Civ II had just come out and MicroProse had been purchased by Spectrum HoloByte. [...]
 Things had gotten pretty bad.
 By that time I was director of product development and they were asking me to do things and tell people things that I just didn't like.
 I decided that I could do a lot better job running the company than they could, so I left."
 Briggs then led the design of Civilization III and oversaw the expansion of the company into a major developer of strategy computer games.
 He also co-designed Colonization and Civilization II, as well as composing much of the original music in Civilization IV.
-He negotiated the acquisition of Firaxis Games by Take Two Interactive in 2005, became its Chairman in spring of 2006, and left Firaxis in November of that year.
+He negotiated the acquisition of Firaxis Games by Take Two Interactive in 2005, became its chairman in spring of 2006, and left Firaxis in November of that year.

 In 2009, the Westfield Symphony Orchestra presented the world premiere of his composition "Celebration for Orchestra".

 Games

 Awards

+In 2011,Jeffery Briggs was awarded the 2011 International Music Prize for Excellence in Composition by the National Academy of Music for two pace-setting works: Celebration - for Orchestra and 3rd String Quartet.
 In 2003, Briggs was named software "Entrepreneur of the Year" by Ernst & Young, and in 2004 he was named "CEO of the Year" by Baltimore SmartCEO magazine.

 He was awarded the Bernard and Rose Sernoffsky and Louis Lane Prizes for Music Composition at the Eastman School of Music (1978, 1979), the Haimsohm Prize for Musical Composition at the University of Memphis (1980),the ASCAP Award for Young Composers (1984), and a MacDowell Colony Fellowship (1986).